 - Suspend your Ontraport account entirely

-Any or all of these actions can be taken upon any email that Ontraport determines to be violating our strict policy against promotional or marketing language being sent in a transactional email.
+Ontraport can take any or all of these actions on an email that’s determined to violate our policy against promotional or marketing language in a transactional email.

-If you have any questions about whether your message qualifies as transactional, you can submit a support ticket with your proposed copy to be reviewed by our email delivery team.
+If you have questions about whether your message qualifies as transactional, you can submit a support ticket with your proposed copy for our email delivery team to review.

 When you send transactional emails, you assume all liability for any violations of spam or privacy laws such as the ACMA Spam Act, CASL, CAN-SPAM or GDPR.
 Violations of these laws can lead to criminal charges, civil violations and fines in the millions of dollars or Euros.

 You cannot save or send an email that has a spam score of 5.0 or higher.
 This spam score limit helps improve your email deliverability.
 It also protects the sending reputation of all accounts.

 - A score of 2.9 or lower is rated as “good,” a score of 3.0-4.9 as “medium,” and anything 5.0 and higher rated as “bad.”

 You can add the “Spam Score” column to your messages collection to keep an eye on all of your messages’ scores.